mFahadYounas/Python_L2_Task_Manager_CLI/README.md

 ### Prerequisites

-You need uv as your Python package and project manager
+You need uv as your Python package and project manager.

-*   `uv`
 Refer to https://docs.astral.sh/uv/#installation for details on installation

 ### Installation